-It’s amazing that a shiny yellow fruit, the traditional cocoa, is the main ingredient of those delicious chocolate bars we delight in.
-First harvested in pre-Hispanic Mexico, pre-Colombian people used to consider the grains as a symbol of richness.
-During that time, settlers claimed that this fruit was a gift from gods.
+It’s amazing that a shiny yellow fruit, the traditional cacao, is the main ingredient of those delicious chocolate bars we delight in.
+First harvested in pre-Hispanic Mexico, pre-Colombian people used to consider grains as a symbol of richness.
+During that time, settlers claimed that this fruit was a gift from the gods.

-According to some historians, Quetzalcóatl, the god of knowledge, went down through a thunder of the morning star of Tollan, a Toltec town.
+According to some historians, Quetzalcóatl, the god of knowledge, went down through the thunder of the morning star of Tollan, a Toltec town.
 His main goal was to provide the inhabitants with the tools that allow them to become great artisans, sculptors, and architects.
-He also gave them a number of gifts such as corn, beans, and a small tree he had stolen from his brothers as it was worthy of the gods: the cocoa.
+He also gave them a number of gifts such as corn, beans, and a small tree he had stolen from his brothers as it was worthy of the gods: Cacao.

-Theobroma cacao is the scientific name of the cocoa tree, and means “food of the gods.”
+Theobroma cacao is the scientific name of the cacao tree and means “food of the gods.”
 It’s 13 – 26 ft (4 – 8 m) high and the pods are brown or red ovoids that contain 30 to 40 white bitter seeds, of which 500 are needed to produce one kilogram of chocolate.
 But where does that sweet flavor come from?

 After the fermentation process, humidity levels are high.
 It is common to dry them in the sun, constantly stirring to make sure it’s completely dried.

-After four days, the cocoa grains must have the following characteristics:
+After four days, the cacao grains must have the following characteristics:

 - The shells can be easily removed.